A PMD is not a PAB or PMA, according to LTA — and why it matters

 Because the LTA has different rules for each category, as can be seen in the LTA infographic below.

-The rules for PABs differ from those for PMDs, which are further differentiated by motorised and non-motorised devices.
+The rules for PABs differ from those for PMDs, which are further split into motorised and non-motorised devices.

-In the case of the accident involving the two teens, if they were actually on a PMD, they would not have been allowed on the road.
+In the case of the accident involving the two teens, if they had indeed been on a PMD, they would not have been allowed on the road.
 A PAB, however, is permitted on roads.

-So if PMD cannot be used as a catch-all term for these varied devices, what can we call them?
+So if PMD isn't an accurate catch-all term for these devices, what should we call them?

 The Government uses the term "active mobility device" or AMD.